 I love adding mashed banana to my steel-cut oats in place of sugar, honey or maple syrup.
-If you choose to omit the mashed banana, try adding 1/2 tsp of unpasteurised honey, or real maple syrup, but of which have a lower glycemic index then regular sugar or cane sugar.
+If you choose to omit the mashed banana, you may need 1/2 tsp of unpasteurized honey or real maple syrup per serving, both of which have a lower glycemic index then regular sugar or cane sugar.

-One of my favourite ways to get a good amount of protein in at breakfast is by adding hemp hearts.
-A serving of 2 tbsp of hemp hearts contains 6 grams of protein, which is as much as an egg.
-Homemade hemp milk is much higher in protein than the store-bought variety, see my simple recipe for Homemade Hemp Milk here recipe).
-Naturally, peanut butter is the next addition with 1 tablespoon providing an additional 4 grams of protein.
+One of my favourite ways to get a good amount of protein at breakfast is by adding hemp hearts.
+A serving of 2 tablespoons of hemp hearts contains 6 grams of protein, which is as much as an egg.
+Homemade hemp milk is much higher in protein than the store-bought variety, see my simple recipe for Homemade Hemp Milk here).
+Peanut butter at a 1 tablespoon serving provides an additional 4 grams of protein.